I am a co-organizer of the CMU Analysis and Geometry Seminar. Please do contact me if you would like to give a talk.

 I also the supervisor of the Central Michigan Math Department Problem of the Week.
 If you have solved this week's problem, please send me the solution, or take it to the math department office!
 There are prizes for CMU undergraduates!

-In summer 2018 I am organizing a workshop on the inhomogeneous Cauchy-Riemann equations in several varibles (``the dbar-problem'') for graduate students.
-If you are a graduate student interested in complex analysis, please apply to attend the program!
+In summer 2018 I am co-organizing a workshop for graduate students on the inhomogeneous Cauchy-Riemann equations in several variables (``the dbar-problem'') at Berkeley, CA.

 Students may log into Blackboard for information related